 Not only is Tokyo one of the biggest cities on the planet—it’s like plopping almost the entire population of Canada into a single metro area!—but one of its most expensive.
 Space is at a premium in Tokyo, and hotel prices (and room sizes) reflect it.
-Even Tokyo’s famous capsule hotels, little more than a single-person pod, can be surprisingly budget-unfriendly!
+Even the city’s famous capsule hotels, little more than a single-person pod, can be surprisingly budget-unfriendly!

 Fortunately, it’s not all bad news for hooking up one of the best places to stay in Tokyo.
 While I can’t promise that your accommodations budget will stretch as far as in other Asian destinations like Kuala Lumpur, Bangkok or Hanoi, knowing what you’re up against budget-wise and booking ahead helps alleviates some of the pain.

 Get your trip in order with this useful guide the top neighbourhoods and the best hotels in Tokyo for travellers…